 - Instruct patients to swallow the Zaldyon tablets whole, taking care not to break, cut, or chew the tablets, because the coating is an important part of the delayed-release formulation.

 - Inform patients that intact, partially intact, and/or tablet shells have been reported in the stool.
-Instruct patients to contact their physician if this occurs repeatedly.
+Instruct patients to contact their healthcare provider if this occurs repeatedly.

-- Inform patients that Zaldyon may decrease their renal function, especially if they have known renal impairment or are taking nephrotoxic drugs, and periodic monitoring of renal function will be performed while they are on therapy.
-Advise patients to complete all blood tests ordered by their physician [see Warnings and Precautions (5.1)] .
+- Inform patients that Zaldyon may decrease their renal function, especially if they have known renal impairment or are taking nephrotoxic drugs, including NSAIDS and periodic monitoring of renal function will be performed while they are on therapy.
+Advise patients to complete all blood tests ordered by their healthcare provider [see Warnings and Precautions (5.1), Drug Interactions (7.1)] .

-- Inform patients with known liver disease of the signs and symptoms of worsening liver function and advise them to report to their physician if they experience such signs or symptoms [see Warnings and Precautions (5.4)] .
+- Inform patients with known liver disease of the signs and symptoms of worsening liver function and advise them to report to their healthcare provider if they experience such signs or symptoms [see Warnings and Precautions (5.4)] .

 - Inform elderly patients and those taking azathioprine or 6-mercaptopurine of the risk for blood disorders and the need for periodic monitoring of complete blood cell counts and platelet counts while on therapy.
 Advise patients to complete all blood tests ordered by their physician [see Drug Interactions (7.2), Use in Specific Populations (8.5)] .

 Cadila Healthcare Ltd.

 mesalamine tablet, delayed release

 |Registrant - Zydus Pharmaceuticals (USA) Inc. (156861945)|